robertgjo28/login-register-events/README.md

 # test-task
 Once you finish with the yarn install command, please configure the ESLint with vue ui.
+You can check the demo app at: https://bto-test.vercel.app/

 ## Project setup